What Countries Can Felons Travel to? A Comprehensive Guide

 What is a Felon?

-A felon is someone convicted of a serious crime.
+A felon is someone who has been convicted of a serious crime.
 In the U.S., felonies include offenses like:

 - Robbery